-Cameras have become a big part of everyday life, and whether we’re using our smartphone or a DSLR, we’ve never had such easy access to high-quality photography gear.
-All modern cameras offer a host of different automated settings to make the process of taking a photo easy, and even the most common photo sharing social media platforms offer advanced editing options so you can be almost certain your photos will look great.
+We carry a camera with us everywhere we go, and whether we’re using our smartphone or a DSLR, we’ve never had such great access to creating top-quality photography.
+All modern cameras offer tonnes of automated settings that make taking a photo easy, and even the most common photo sharing social media platforms give us advanced editing options.
+So, whatever photo you take, you can be certain your pictures will look great.

 There are four main variables in the way we can control light, and these are:

-In this first introduction to photography basics posts, we’ll be looking at each one of these in a bit more detail — keep an eye out for links to some of our other blogs if you’d like to dive a bit deeper.
-We’ll explain how they control light, how to use them, and what effects they will have on your photos.
+In this introduction to photography basics, we’ll be looking at each one of these in a bit more detail — keep an eye out for links to some of our other blogs if you’d like to dive a bit deeper.
+We’ll explain how they control light, how to use them, and what effects they’ll have on your photos.

-To impress a fixed image onto a sensor or film, a very small amount of light must be let through the lens.
-When you click to take a photo, your camera’s shutter will open and close very rapidly, letting a set amount of light reach the sensor or film.
-The amount of light that gets through the lens, and therefore the speed at which the shutter opens and closes, will have a huge effect on exposure (how bright or dark your photo will be) and on motion blur, which is your ability to “freeze” movement or let it show.
+To impress a fixed image onto a sensor or film, a tiny amount of light must be let through the lens.
+When you click to take a photo, your camera’s shutter will open and close really fast, letting a set amount of light reach the sensor or film.
+The amount of light that gets through the lens, and therefore the speed the shutter opens and closes, will have a huge effect on exposure (how bright or dark your photo will be) and on motion blur, which is your ability to ‘freeze’ movement or let it show.
 To find out more about how shutter speed can help you produce creative photos, click here.

-The size of the opening the shutter controls is another setting that can be adjusted.
-This setting is called aperture, and it has an effect both on exposure and depth of field, or DoF.
-We’ll talk about this in more detail going further but, in short, good knowledge of DoF makes it possible to control the amount of the photo that will be in focus.
+The size of the opening the shutter controls is another setting that can be easily adjusted.
+This setting is called aperture, and it has an effect both on exposure and depth of field, which is often shortened to ‘DoF’.
+In short, a good understanding of DoF makes it possible to control the amount of the photo that will be in focus.
 You’ve probably noticed photos where only the subject is in focus, while the background almost melts into a soft blur.
 This is done by controlling the aperture, and therefore DoF.
 If you’d like to find out more about using aperture control, have a read of this blog.

 A really important lesson to remember in photography, is that all light sources are different.
-This means every time you take a photo your camera tries to process the info it receives and determine what the correct colours of the scene are.
-The result will vary on whether you are using natural light, tungsten, LED or any other light source, and it will vary depending on whether it’s an overcast day, whether you are indoors or outdoors, and so on.
+Every time you take a photo, your camera processes the info it receives and determines what the correct colours of the scene are.
+Your end result will vary on whether you’re shooting with natural light, tungsten, LED, or a different light source.
+It will also vary depending on whether it’s an overcast day, if you’re indoors or outdoors, and so on.
 Using the wrong white balance will mean the colours on your photo will be skewed towards one part of the spectrum, meaning you’ll end up with photos that are too yellow, green, blue, or magenta.